Steal the Spotlight with Drone Photography

 • ISO: Turn this down as low as possible, typically 100 or 200

-Edit your footage
+Editing your footage

-The footage should be optimized for your website.
-Remember, your website needs to load fast to help with ranking and your user experience.
+Ultimately, the footage should be optimized for your website, so a smaller file size while maintaining the quality of your footage is the goal.
+Your website needs to load fast to help with ranking and your user experience; at the same time, a grainy image will turn potential leads away.

 Here is a quick checklist for your Self Storage Flight.